hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 **Budget:** 2.46 million USD <br/>
 **Funders:** Government Of Japan 98%, UNDP

-The focus of this project is on reduction and recycling of plastic waste.
+The aims of this project are to reduce the amount of plastic waste and, as a result, to reduce the amount of marine plastic pollution.
-The goals include:
+The national-level goals are to:
-* adopt a circular economy strategy and action plan
-* develop and implement enabling regulatory measures that will support the reduction of plastic waste, introduction of alternatives and increase in recycling
-* develop educational and awareness raising materials (posters, videos, cartoons, a website and a campaign on social media) and disseminate them to public schools
-* conduct training on plastic crisis and solutions and introduce single-use plastic reduction measures in at least 30 public schools in five province capitals (Siem Reap, Sihanoukville, Khemarak Phoumin, Kampot and Kep)
-* reach 1 million people with an awareness raising social media campaign encouraging appropriate plastic waste management
-* identify best practices to reduce plastic waste by private sector and citizens, and feature them on the circular economy platform (50% women-led)
+* identify best practices to reduce plastic waste by private sector and citizens, and feature them on the circular economy platform
+* develop and implement enabling regulatory measures to support the reduction of plastic waste, introduction of alternatives and increase in recycling
+* adopt a circular economy strategy and action plans

+The city-level goals are to:
+* integrate plastic waste management as a priority into city plans of Phnom Penh, the capital, Siem Reap and Sihanoukville
 * develop an operational solid waste management plan in at least 1 city
-* integrate plastic waste management as a priority into city plans of Phnom Penh, the capital, Siem Reap and Sihanoukville
 * ensure that at least 20 businesses (primarily in the tourism sector) adopt single-use plastic reduction measures and foster recycling

+The above will be supported by an awareness campaign, for which the goals are to:
+* develop educational and awareness raising materials for dissemination in public schools (posters, videos, cartoons, a website and a campaign on social media)
+* conduct training on plastic crisis and solutions, and introduce single-use plastic reduction measures in at least 30 public schools in five province capitals (Siem Reap, Sihanoukville, Khemarak Phoumin, Kampot and Kep)
+* reach 1 million people with an awareness raising social media campaign encouraging appropriate plastic waste management

-There are no updates on the progress of the project.
+No updates on the progress of this project are yet available.

-**Conclusion:**
+**Conclusion:** The goals to develop and implement enabling regulatory measures for waste reduction and recycling and to integrate plastic waste management as a priority into city plans, if successful, will be the key achievements of this project.
+The focus on waste reduction is commendable.

+**SDG 12 "Responsible consumption and production":** Engaging with local businesses and focus on waste reduction are supposed to contribute to responsible production, while the awareness campaign fosters responsible consumption.

+**SDG 14 "Life below water":** By tackling the challenge both on national and city levels this project has the potential to reduce marine plastic pollution.